 Paramount to the work at United Way is investing in our local health and human service programs.
 We do this by raising funds during our annual United Way campaign.
-When a donor makes a gift to the Community Fund, every dollar of that gift goes to supports local program services.
+When a donor makes a gift to the Community Fund, every dollar of that gift goes to support local program services.
 From this fund, we allocate millions of dollars each year to programs creating positive, long-lasting change in the lives of individuals and families.
 United Way is the largest private funder of health and human services in Sangamon County.

 Funding decisions are made by knowledgeable volunteers from our community.
 They undergo training, participate in community conversations, review data, read program funding applications, score them, discuss them, interview program representatives and after well over 1,000 hours of work, make funding recommendations to United Way’s Community Impact Committee and Board of Directors for approval.
-You can learn more about the Community Fund process HERE.

 All funded programs are aligned with United Way’s priorities and strategies based upon our focus of: